Bangkok Prep

 Bangkok International Preparatory and Secondary School, or Bangkok Prep, is an independent international school based on the National Curriculum of England located in Bangkok, Thailand.
-Established in 2003, the school is now in its 20th year.
+Established in 2003, the school is now in its 23rd year.
 1,600 students are enrolled at Bangkok Prep, representing 50 nationalities.

 History

 Bangkok International Preparatory and Secondary School was established by two educators: Magdalena Urioste and Patrada Yomnak, who had extensive experience of international kindergartens, both in Bangkok and Hanoi, for more than 20 years.
 In 2003, Magdalena and Patrada founded an extension on Thong-Lo for their kindergarten students to continue on to Primary level.
 This evolved into Bangkok Prep.

 Bangkok Prep was officially ordained by Her Royal Highness Princess Maha Chakri Sirindhorn in June 2006.
 In the 2009-2010 academic year, Bangkok Prep was the recipient of The Prime Minister's Export Award 2009 in International Education.
 The school won an award for "Outstanding Achievement in School Development and Management" at the World Education/Education Living Expo in 2010.

 In 2012, Prime Minister Abhisit Vejjajiva was an inaugural guest speaker for Bangkok Prep's first graduating class.
-Students had been accepted into many notable universities worldwide, such as the University of Cambridge, Imperial College London, the London School of Economics, the University College of London, New York University (NYU), University of California, Los Angeles (UCLA), Brown University and Cornell University.
+Students had been accepted into many notable universities worldwide, such as the University of Cambridge, Imperial College London, the London School of Economics, the University College of London, University of Toronto, New York University (NYU), University of California, Los Angeles (UCLA), Brown University and Cornell University.

 A new purpose built Secondary campus opened in the T77 mixed-used development on Sukhumvit Soi 77 in 2017, with the Primary school also moving from its original location to the new campus in 2023.